 By Makini Brice and Anthony Esposito

-Trump has threatened to impose the levies on all Mexican imports, starting at 5% on June 10, if its government does not agree to do more to tackle an increase in mostly Central American migrants crossing Mexico to enter the United States.
+U.S. President Donald Trump has threatened to impose the levies starting on June 10 if Mexico does not agree to seriously tackle the migration problem.
 Apprehensions at the U.S.-Mexico border hit a decade high in May.

-Marc Short, chief of staff to U.S. Vice President Mike Pence, said earlier on Friday that the United States was moving ahead with a legal notification of the tariffs on Mexican goods.
+Marc Short, chief of staff to U.S. Vice President Mike Pence, said the United States would move ahead with a legal notification of the tariff on Mexican goods.
 "You should anticipate that happening today," he said at the White House.

-Trump, who has railed against what he describes as a surge of migrants across the U.S.-Mexico border, has warned that the initial tariffs on Mexico will be incrementally increased each month up to 25% if a migration deal fails to materialize.
+Trump, who has railed against what he describes as a surge of migrants across the U.S.-Mexico border, has warned he will continue to raise the tariffs on Mexico after the initial levies go into effect if a migration deal fails to materialize.

 "It's a good sign that talks have not broken down," Mexican President Andres Manuel Lopez Obrador told reporters in Mexico City.
 "There is dialogue and an agreement can be reached.
 I'm optimistic we can achieve that."